Nursery Practitioner - Nurseries - 48307 - Grade 3

 Main Duties

-• Provide high quality, positive care for babies and children from 6 weeks to 5 years through social, emotional, educational, and practical interaction, nurturing, and guidance.
-Have a good understanding of developmental stages.
+• Provide high quality, positive care for babies and children from 6 weeks old to 5 years.

-• Implement the key worker system to address individual needs of each child, family, and carers.
+• Implement the key worker system to address the individual needs of each child, family, and carers.

-• Observe and record activities and progress of children.
+• Observe and keep records of the activities and progress of children.

-• Complete parental inductions to ensure smooth transition from home to nursery.
+• Complete parental inductions to liaise and ensure a smooth transition from home to nursery.

 • Partner with parents/carers to keep them informed of their child’s day and progress.

-• Maintain a clean, hygienic, safe, child-friendly environment.
+• Organise, maintain and ensure a clean, tidy, hygienic, safe, child‑friendly environment.

 • Supervise activities such as arts and crafts, cooking, reading, music, and outdoor and physical activities.